 The Info ID and Length fields are defined in 8.4.5.1 (General).

-The NAI Realm Count field is a 2-octet field that specifies the number of NAI realms included in the NAI
+The NAI Realm Count field is a 2-octet field that specifies the number of NAI Realms included in the NAI

 Realm ANQP-element.

+The NAI Realm Tuples field contains one or more variable length NAI Realm Tuple subfields.

-The format of the NAI Realm Data field is shown in Figure 8-594 (NAI Realm Data field format).
+The format of the NAI Realm Tuple subfield is shown in Figure 8-594 (NAI Realm Tuple subfield format).